What is Crohn's Disease?

 22 May 2022

-Crohn’s disease is a type of inflammatory bowel disease (IBD); a lifelong condition where parts of the digestive system have inflammation.1 It was coined Crohn’s disease due to Dr Burrill B. Crohn, who first described the disease in 1932 along with 2 of his colleagues.2
+Crohn’s disease is an inflammatory bowel disease (IBD), a lifelong condition where parts of the digestive system have inflammation.1 It was coined Crohn’s disease due to Dr Burrill B. Crohn, who first described the disease in 1932 along with 2 of his colleagues.2

 How Do You Get Crohn’s Disease?

-Anyone can develop Crohn’s disease; unlike IBS, there’s no significant difference in the statistics regarding gender so men and women are equally likely to have Crohn’s disease.2 There are currently just over 115,000 people in the UK diagnosed with Crohn’s disease, making it a relatively rare condition in comparison to other gastrointestinal diseases.3
+Anyone can develop Crohn’s disease; unlike IBS, there’s no significant difference in the statistics regarding gender, so men and women are equally likely to have Crohn’s disease.2 There are currently just over 115,000 people in the UK diagnosed with Crohn’s disease, making it a relatively rare condition compared to other gastrointestinal diseases.3

 Predisposition to Crohn’s disease can be inherited from your parents through your genes.
 This means that if you have a blood relative with Crohn’s disease, you have a higher chance of developing it yourself.3

 A malfunctioning immune system could also be responsible for the development of Crohn’s disease.
 It is suggested that a virus or bacteria entering your body may trigger Crohn’s disease, but scientists are still unsure of which virus or bacteria could be responsible.4